TanGentleman/limitless-convex-db/convex-app/README.md

 You can port data easily from the Limitless pendant to a Convex database.
 All you need is a Limitless API key to start.

-Advantages:
-- Schedule syncs
-- Full lifelog management (It's your data after all)
+## Benefits

+- **Scheduled Syncs**: Automate data transfers on your preferred schedule
+- **Full Lifelog Management**: Maintain ownership and control of your personal data
-- Type safety that plays nice with your existing software stack
+- **Type Safety**: Seamlessly integrates with your existing TypeScript/Python applications
-- Queries scale beautifully, and Convex can be self-hosted
+- **Scalable Queries**: Handle large datasets with Convex's optimized query engine
+- **Deployment Options**: Self-host or use Convex's cloud infrastructure

 ## Quick Start